-I spent one week in Poland from May 28th to June 3rd.
+I experience one week of solo travel in Poland from May 28th to June 3rd.
 Listening to the locals gave me an interesting picture of a country that has suffered greatly in the past and is currently witnessing history in the making.

 In Belarus, I only stayed in hostels and my language barrier prevented me from having many deep discussion with the locals.
 After that, it was very refreshing to arrive to Poland and stay with CouchSurfing hosts again.

 Even though Marcin was quite busy, I was very happy with my CouchSurfing experience with him.
-Now that I don’t have a permanent place to call home anymore, it felt very homely in a sense when he just gave me the key and told me that I could come and go as I wanted.
+Now that I travel solo without a permanent place to call home, it felt very homely in a sense when he just gave me the key and told me that I could come and go as I wanted.
 When I wasn’t the center of all attention, it made me feel like a resident and not just a guest for a few days.

 A great thing about this whole trip is that I get to meet people I haven’t seen in years.
 In Warsaw, I met with my Polish friend Ludmila whom I had not met in… maybe six or seven years?
 We did a long bike trip in Warsaw and Ludmila showed me some less-touristy parts of the city, which was a lot of fun.